 In most dynamic warehouse environments, goods are moving quickly and workflow or floor plans change frequently.
 A path following AGV is not able to handle these changes.
 A site manager must manually re-route the AGV robot to teach it a new route.
 These interventions are interruptive consume workers’ time.
 AMRs avoid obstacles in a way that is superior in providing unmatched autonomy.
 They are much more equipped to function without assistance, giving floor managers peace of mind, and optimized, autonomous workflows.

-For more about the differences between AMRs and AGVs, download the infographic.
+For more about the differences between the AMR and the AGV, download the white paper.